Coinsnap/Coinsnap-Paywall/README.md

 After saving settings you can use Store ID and Api Key on the step 2.

-### 4. Configure Coinsnap Paywall ####
+### 4. Configure Coinsnap Bitcoin Paywall ####

 ### 4.1.
 Create a paywall shortcode ###

-Go to Coinsnap Paywall in the sideboard on the left in your WordPress and click on Paywall Shortcodes.
+Go to Coinsnap Bitcoin Paywall in the sideboard on the left in your WordPress and click on Paywall Shortcodes.
 Then click on “Add New Paywall Shortcode” at the top.

 ![Create a paywall shortcode](https://resources.coinsnap.org/products/paywall/images/screenshot-6.png)